 Transfer the jalapeño to a cutting board.
 Add the pork to the other half of the pan.
 Return the pan to the oven and continue to roast until the pumpkin is completely tender and the carnitas are crispy, 10 to 12 minutes longer.

 Meanwhile, place the cabbage in a bowl, drizzle with the juice of ½ lime and 1 teaspoon olive oil, sprinkle with a pinch of salt, and toss to coat.
 Cut the remaining lime into wedges for serving.
+When the jalapeño is cool enough to handle, roughly chop it.

 In a small saucepan over medium heat, reheat the black beans with a splash of water, 3 minutes.
 To warm the tortillas, in a dry pan over medium-high heat, flash them for 30 seconds on each side.
 Wrap them in a clean towel to keep warm.